A novel Mortar Method Integration using Radial Basis Functions: A novel quadrature algorithm for mortar integrals

 \subsection{Implementation details}

-Algorithm \ref{alg:RB_scheme} summarizes the implementation of the proposed RB scheme, which is straightforward and can be extended from 2D to 3D without any difficulties.
-As in any mortar implementation, a contact search algorithm is needed to find each pair of master/slave elements sharing support.
-State of the art strategies are presented in \cite{klosowski1998efficient,yang2008contact}.
+Algorithm \ref{alg:RB_scheme} summarizes the straightforward implementation of the proposed RB scheme, which can be extended from 2D to 3D without any difficulty.
+As in any mortar implementation, a contact search algorithm is needed to find each pair of master/slave elements sharing support (line 8 of Algorithm \ref{alg:RB_scheme}).
+State-of-the-art strategies are presented in \cite{klosowski1998efficient,yang2008contact}.
 The rest of the procedure involves standard algebraic computations, already described in section \ref{sect:eval_int_RBF}.
-Finally, we address how to detect if a Gauss Point on a slave element is located within the support of a corresponding master element.
-This step, to which we refer as \textit{support detection}, is crucial to ensure reliable results.
-In the EB scheme, a Gauss point belongs to the master support if its projection lie inside the reference element domain.
-In RB scheme, support detection is carried out in a similar way.
-If we interpolate nodal basis functions such that $N^{\Gamma_1}(\boldsymbol{x})\in [0,1]$, then also $\Pi N^{\Gamma_1}(\boldsymbol{x}_g) \in [0,1]$ on those Gauss points projecting onto the master support.
-Points not fulfilling this condition are sorted out from integration.
+In order to detect if a Gauss point on a slave element is located within the support of a corresponding master element, we use a \textit{support detection} procedure (line 13 of Algorithm \ref{alg:RB_scheme}).
+In the EB scheme, a Gauss point belongs to the master support if its projection lies inside the reference element domain.
+In the RB scheme, support detection is carried out in a similar way.
+If a nodal basis functions $N^{\Gamma_1}(\boldsymbol{x})$ is non-negative within a master element, then also $\Pi N^{\Gamma_1}(\boldsymbol{x}_g)$ must be non-negative on those slave Gauss points projecting onto the master support.
+Points not fulfilling this condition are removed from EB integration.
 This procedure is robust and may be plugged also in standard EB algorithms, in order to avoid performing unnecessary projections outside the master support.

 \begin{remark} In the case of basis functions that are not always positive in the element, auxiliary positive functions need to be interpolated solely for the purpose of support detection.
 For quadrilateral elements of any order, such auxiliary interpolation is required only for basis functions of opposite corner nodes. \end{remark}